Help and advice during your journey

 We continue to work towards gaining Secure Station accreditation for our stations wherever possible.
 This is a government-led initiative that recognises stations that have met strict criteria for security.

 We welcome the integration of train and cycle travel.
 We are increasing the provision of cycle storage areas, often in partnership with local authorities, and provide cycle racks or storage at most of our stations.
 Where we have CCTV installed at stations we try to make sure the cycle racks or storage areas are included in the coverage.
 Many of our trains get very busy and there is not always room to carry cycles safely and comfortably.
-For this reason, space for cycles is limited and is not available on most peak-time commuter services.
+For this reason, space for cycles is limited and is not available on most peak-time commuter services in and out of London.

-On some services you need to reserve a space for your cycle.
+On the Waterloo to Exeter services you need to reserve a space for your cycle.
 Cycle reservations are free and can be made at most staffed stations.
 We recommend you make your reservation at least 24 hours before you travel.
 On the rest of our services where cycles are allowed, you do not need to reserve a space.
 This is allocated on a first come, first served basis.

 Our Cycle Policy is published in our timetable book and shows the services where cycles may not be carried.
 See here for more information about cycles on our trains.